blakesmods/web/apps/web/content/docs/extendedcrafting/singularities.md

 title: Singularities
 category: Extended Crafting
 ---

 Extended Crafting allows you easily add your own Singularities.
-Here's how you do it.

 ## Adding Singularities

 To add a singularity, you just need to add a singularity json file to the /config/extendedcrafting/singularities directory.

 ### The Singularity File

 This section will go over the values available to use in a Singularity json.
 Syntax can be inferred from the example json below.

 | Field                   | Required | Description                                                                                                      |